 Skip tracing is an opportunity that many, MANY people overlook.

 Why?
-Because it takes work – and most people either don't want to do it, or don't know how to do it (a problem we've hopefully solved in this article).
+Because it takes work.
+Most people either don't want to do it or don't know how to do it (a problem we've hopefully solved in this article).

-It's an understandable dilemma, because not every person you “find” is guaranteed to pay off in a big way.
-Even after you do all the work, some people still won't be interested in working with you, even when you've offered a totally viable solution to their problem.
+It's an understandable dilemma because not every person you “find” is guaranteed to pay off in a big way.
+Even after you do all the work, some people won't be interested in working with you, even when you've offered a viable solution to their problem.

-However, the vast majority of people you deem worthy of skip tracing will typically be much stronger leads.
-Since nobody else has taken the time to track them down, there's a higher likelihood they'll be willing to hear you out, because nobody else has put in the effort to make them aware of the problem they may be facing AND (more importantly) the solution you're bringing to the table.
+However, most people you deem worthy of skip tracing will typically be much stronger leads.
+Since nobody else has taken the time to track them down, there's a higher likelihood they'll be willing to hear you out because nobody else has put in the effort to make them aware of the problem they may be facing AND (more importantly) the solution you're bringing to the table.